Vexatious-777/Vexatious-777/README.md

 # Hello!
 I'm Alex 👋

-I'm a **Computer Science graduate** (April 2025) actively seeking my first professional role in software development.
-I'm passionate about building meaningful technology solutions and constantly expanding my skill set to tackle new challenges.
+I'm a **Computer Science graduate** (April 2025) actively seeking my first professional role in software development, IT, or anything within the Technology Business Sphere.
+Really at the end of the day I am just looking for my niche after graduating.
+Whatever position I find myself in will be the one I plan on throwing myself at with abandon until I have a career and life I am proud of.
+I'm passionate about technology and constantly expanding my skills to tackle new challenges.

 ## 🛠️ Technical Skills